 There is a reason for this.
 These type of English schools run day to day operations on the "churn and burn method" The school is poorly managed.
 They treat staff poorly.
 Or the whole teaching position is just a scam.
 And you

 That's just fine.
 If they don't know how to run a school that's their problem and definitely not yours.
-Folks what comes goes around comes around...just take a look at what happened to Nova and Geos.
-When you leave you leave.
+Folks what comes around goes around...just take a look at what happened to Nova and Geos.
+When you leave that company or country you just leave.

 R.E.M said it best: " It's easier to leave then be left behind."
 Damn straight we say.
 ESL teachers with the wrong mindset who did not do their homework get chewed up in these schools.